jlurena/revolvingweekview/README.md

 Changelog
 ---------
+**Version 2.0.1**
+* Make EventId on WeekViewEvent generic for custom calendar fetches

 **Version 2.0.0**
 * This fork is first released
 * Possibility to set minDate and maxDate
 * Allday events are supported
 * Events can be add by clicking on empty space

 **Version 1.2.6**